Automattic/wp-calypso/client/components/multiple-choice-question/README.md

 - **Required:** `no`
 - **Default:** `true`

-Prevents all answers from being shuffled
+Whether the answers should be shuffled.